There’s a big difference between homeopathy and holistic medicine.

 Holistic Medicine vs Homeopathy

-But this may only be because I haven’t found a good local herbalist.
+But this may only be because I’ve never worked with a good herbalist.

 Homeopathic Practitioners In The United States